dailymotion/oplog/README.md

 ## Consumer

-To write a consumer you may use any SSE library and consume the API by yourself.
+To write a consumer you may use any SSE library and consume the API yourself.
 If your consumer is written in Go, a dedicated consumer library is available (see [github.com/dailymotion/oplog/consumer](http://godoc.org/github.com/dailymotion/oplog/consumer)).

-Here is an example of Go consumer using the provided consumer library:
+Here is an example of a Go consumer using the provided consumer library:

 ```go
 import (